ArielBritezDiaz/ArielBritezDiaz/README.md

 ## A brief description
 I'm a Programming Technician and developer, who is restless and self-taught, I'm 19 years old and I live in Argentina.\
-I have solid knowledge of Web Development, especially in Backend; at one point, I delved into the world of Blockchain and Cryptocurrencies, and now I'm researching and learning in the field of Artificial Intelligence!
+I have solid knowledge of Web Development, especially in Backend Web.

 ## Projects
 Some of my projects and repositories are public, here are some of them:

 ### <a href="https://github.com/ArielBritezDiaz/countries-sundries-api" target="_blank">Countries Sundries API</a>
 An API that provides information about different countries and organizations around the world.
-This API was a challenge that I accepted with great enthusiasm since I developed it myself using technologies completely new to me, such as NestJs, Astro, Starlight (Astro Framework), TailwindCSS, Bun, Prisma, among others.
+This API was a challenge that I accepted with great enthusiasm since I developed it myself using technologies completely new to me, such as NestJs, Astro, Starlight (A new Astro Framework), TailwindCSS, Bun, Prisma, among others.

 ### <a href="https://github.com/ArielBritezDiaz/blockchain_flit" target="_blank">Blockchain Flit</a>
 A cryptocurrency called 'Flitcoin' developed with Solidity, along with the blockchain and the coin developed with Python.